bhwilkoff/educational-model-spec/README.md

 - 🔍 **Review proposals** and provide feedback on changes
 - 🌐 **Translate** materials to make them accessible to more communities
 - 📊 **Research** best practices and evidence for learning-centered AI
+- 🛠️ **Develop tools** that support the specification's implementation

 ## 📄 License